Individual Coverage Health Reimbursement Arrangement (ICHRA)

 Employees of the World Bank and other government organizations who are responsible for their G-5 domestic worker’s health insurance may find the ICHRA to be a good option to help fulfill this obligation.

-Health Insurance & Benefits Options Comparison Chart
+Health Insurance & Benefits Options Comparison

-FSA HRA HSA QSEHRA ICHRA POP
+HRA QSEHRA ICHRA FSA HSA

 Employer funded